 As this maker is staying ahead of demand and currently preparing for his fourth year of craft fairs and markets that start in a few months, he tells me how sticking with this has been critical to his continued success and recognition.

 Makers and entrepreneurs are fed a lot of "quick" and "instant" and "overnight" in today's fast-paced, digital age.
 These stories make it too easy to give up prematurely, to throw in the towel much too soon.

 Jeremy's advice to other makers is to stick with it.

-When asking him what advice he would like to give to other makers, he focuses on responding with the advice of persistence, of non-stop pursuit towards perfection of craft, alongside pushing oneself to work when working is the last thing you may want to do.
+When asking him what advice he would like to give to other makers, he focuses on responding with the advice of persistence, of non-stop pursuit towards perfection of craft, alongside consistency and always being in the moment.

-Building a brand and a business is never an overnight success, despite the clickbait headlines and articles that you may come upon.
+Building a brand and a business never happens overnight, despite what clickbait headlines and articles may tell you.

-Stick with it, stay consistent, and don't give up.
+Stick with it, be consistent, and don't give up.
 Things will come together within enough time spent and you will become recognized and sought after more and more - in good time.

 Makers are made, not produced.